Graduate Thesis/Project/Creative Work Procedures

 Department Secretary Responsibilities

-- The Associate Provost forwards completed hard copies of the permissions packet, blank cover page, and the thesis/project/creative work to the department secretary.
-The Associate Provost will forward the completed signature cover page to the Graduate Studies office.
+- The Vice Provost forwards completed hard copies of the permissions packet, blank cover page, and the thesis/project/creative work to the department secretary.
+The Vice Provost will retain the signed cover page in the Provost's Office.

 - The department secretary uploads the permissions packet, thesis/project/creative work, and blank cover page to the appropriate shared directory, as below.

-[EXAMPLE: Alison Smith turns in a Biology thesis for Spring 2020.
-After receiving all completed information from the Associate Provost, the department secretary navigates to the M:\Masters-Theses directory and accesses the Spring 2020 subdirectory.
+[EXAMPLE: Alison Smith turns in a Biology thesis for Spring 2022.
+After receiving all completed information from the Vice Provost, the department secretary navigates to the M:\Masters-Theses directory and accesses the Spring 2022 subdirectory.
 The secretary creates a new folder named Smith, Alison and uploads all documents to that folder.]

 Reed Library Responsibilities